Wyatt Brichacek

-Wyatt Brichacek (born October 23, 2000) is an American racing driver who currently competes in the 2025 European Le Mans Series and in the 2025 Le Mans Cup in LMP3 driving for DKR Engineering.
+Wyatt Brichacek (born October 23, 2000) is an American racing driver who competes in the European Le Mans Series and in the 2025 Le Mans Cup in LMP3 driving for DKR Engineering.

 Career

 Lower formulae

 Brichacek began competing in the Formula 4 United States Championship in 2018, taking part in the full season with Jay Howard Driver Development.
 He signed on for a second season in 2019.

 Road to Indy

 Brichacek debuted on the Road to Indy in late 2019, taking part in a one-off weekend in the U.S. F2000 National Championship.
 For 2020, Brichacek embarked upon a full-season drive in the series.
 The following season, he stepped up to the Indy Pro 2000 Championship.
 Returning for a sophomore season with Jay Howard Driver Development in 2022, Brichacek began the season by taking top honors in the pre-season test at Homestead-Miami Speedway.
 Mid-way through his 2022 season, Brichacek switched from Jay Howard Driver Development to Exclusive Autosport at the Road America rounds.